Olive Branch, Mississippi: Economy

 Many locally owned, small businesses have been operating in Olive Branch for several decades.
 Examples are Old Style Barbecue and Olive Branch Printing.
-Several regional businesses, such as Bancorpsouth and Holiday Inn, are also located in the area.
-In 2003 Memphis lost its only permanent indoor ice rink with the closure of the troubled Mall of Memphis.
+Several regional businesses, such as BancorpSouth and Holiday Inn, are also located in the area.
+In 2003, Memphis lost its only permanent indoor ice rink with the closure of the troubled Mall of Memphis.
 A new rink opened in Olive Branch in August 2011.

+Arts and culture

+Olive Branch Old Towne features a historic trail, shops, festivals, music events, and a mural project funded by a grant.
+Olive Branch Arts Council launched Arts in the Alley and mural projects to boost local tourism and businesses.

+Parks and recreation

+Olive Branch Parks and Recreation focuses on ensuring citizen participation in leisure activities, maintaining over 140 acres of parks, and enhancing program quality to meet community recreational, cultural, and environmental needs, benefiting all residents.

+Government

+The mayor of Olive Branch is Ken Adams, a Republican.
+He has served since July 6, 2021.
+The city council consists of seven members who are each elected from one of six wards, known as single-member districts, with one alderman being elected at large and representing the entire city.